 and $5.89 for videotape for a total of $106.29 in billable costs.

-And another night of restful and blissful ignorance knowing
+Another night, restful and blissful ignorance knowing

 that at least one American worker did a good job today.

 Sleep tight, dear Tyger, for tomorrow is another day.
-That

-much, the future always promises.
+That much, the future always promises and delivers.